mfenter/SuPac/README.md

 The django-carton package is out of date.
 To deal with that I forked the github repo into https://github.com/Daniel-Avila/django-carton.git.

-You will need to remove the current django-carton install and rerun
+You will need to remove the current django-carton install

+ `pip uninstal django-carton`

+ and rerun

 `pip install -r requirments.txt`